 Let’s look at the basic elements that make up the Skew-T/Log-P Diagram.
 The name itself is self-explanatory in that “T” represents “Temperature” and “P” represents “Pressure”.
 The skewed lines on a Skew-T Diagram give the diagram its name.
 These lines, called Isotherms, represent temperature.

-Saturation Mixing Ratio Lines -Lines of equal mixing ratio (mass of water vapor divided by mass of dry air -grams per kilogram) These lines also run diagonally but they are DASHED.
+Saturation Mixing Ratio Lines -Lines of equal mixing ratio (mass of water vapor divided by mass of dry air -grams per kilogram).
+Usually represented by dashed lines, also drawn diagonally.

 The above elements represent the lines you’ll use in order to measure the state of the atmosphere.
 Here is the completed diagram:

 The above diagram adds a few more elements of a completed Skew-T/Log-P Diagram.
-Including the most important elements – The Date, Time and Location, which is illustrated underneath the diagram.
-This plot for example states that it was a 12Z plot from Dodge City, KS on May 05, 2008.
+The most important piece of information on any Skew-T Diagram is the date, time and location.
+This plot, for example, states that it was a 12Z plot from Dodge City, KS on May 05, 2008.

 You may notice that the environmental sounding and dewpoint plot do not start at the bottom of the chart, but instead just slightly below the 900mb line.
-This is simply because at the station where this was launched from (Dodge City, KS) the elevation is about 2,550 feet above sea-level.
-So, the lines start at the level of pressure 2,550 feet above sea-level.
+This diagram represents data from Dodge City, Kansas, which is about 2,550 feet above sea-level.
+As a result, the lines of pressure start from that elevation.

 In the next installment of this primer to the Skew-T/Log-P Diagram, we’ll examine this sounding and l determine some very important thermodynamic information such as CIN (cap strength), CAPE and LI, as well as a few other parameters that can greatly help you improve your convective forecasting abilities.